cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 - Two separate CockroachDB clusters (primary and standby) with a minimum of three nodes each using the same CockroachDB {{page.version.version}} version.
     - To set up each cluster, you can follow the [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}).
 When you start each node in your cluster with the `cockroach start` command, you **must** pass the `--config-profile` flag with a `replication` value.
 Refer to cluster creation steps for the [primary](#start-the-primary-cluster) and for the [standby](#start-the-standby-cluster) cluster to do this.
+    - The [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}) tutorial creates a self-signed certificate for each {{ site.data.products.core }} cluster.
+To create certificates signed by an external certificate authority, refer to [Create Security Certificates using OpenSSL]({% link {{ page.version.version }}/create-security-certificates-openssl.md %}).
 - All nodes in each cluster will need access to the Certificate Authority for the other cluster.
-Refer to [Verify certificates](#step-3-verify-certificates).
+Refer to [Verify certificates](#step-3-copy-certificates).
 - An [{{ site.data.products.enterprise }} license]({% link {{ page.version.version }}/enterprise-licensing.md %}) on the primary **and** standby clusters.
 You must use the system interface on the primary and standby to enable your {{ site.data.products.enterprise }} license.

 ## Step 1.
 Create the primary cluster